Celiac Disease is No Joke!

 Joint Pain

 Around sixth grade, my daughter started complaining that her knees hurt when she bent down and that her ankles sometimes caused her pain when she walked.
-After talking to her pediatrician about her discomfort, she said to keep an eye on it.
+After talking to her pediatrician about her discomfort, we were told to keep an eye on it.
 If it worsened or continued, she said she'd run some tests to detect inflammation issues, but it would always come and go and never kept her from doing anything, so no testing was done.
-An underlying symptom of Celiac is inflammation.
+Now we know that an underlying symptom of Celiac is inflammation.

 Spondylolysis